Marekk1578/Coursera-DevelopingDataProducts/README.md

 3. Functionised.R - An initial set of code to test the concept
 4. \Slidfy - A set of slides to pitch the app

+It should be noted that there are currently known bugs in the tax calculation.
+The compiled app can be found at https://marekkluczynski.shinyapps.io/TaxCalculator/